pjtunstall/retro-raiders/README.md

 ## 3. INSTRUCTIONS

-Use left and right arow keys to move, and space to fire.
+Use left and right arrow keys to move, and space to fire.
 You can only have one bullet on screen at a time, as in the original Space Invaders.
 Hold down space to keep firing.

 ## 4. EXECUTABLE